La Cérémonie: Production

 Principal photography began on 12 January 1995 and completed on 4 March 1995.

-Reviews
+Reception

 Rotten Tomatoes reports 93% approval for La Cérémonie, with 26 of 28 reviews positive.
 On 17 April 2012, Roger Ebert added La Cérémonie to his list of "Great Movies".
 The Guardian included La Cérémonie at #16 in its "25 Best Crime Films of All Time".
 Craig Williams on the BFI website calls it "perhaps Chabrol's greatest achievement", and "the consummate example of Chabrol's genius – a ruthlessly exacting vision of class indebted to both the pulp aesthetic... and French literary tradition."
 The Criterion Collection called La Cérémonie "a must-see late-career triumph [...] [that] exemplifies the New Wave auteur's mastery of suspense and twisted psychodrama."

-The film is available on the Criterion Channel for streaming.
+In an interview, South Korean director Bong Joon Ho said La Cérémonie was one of the main inspirations for his Oscar-winning 2019 film, Parasite.